Fitness Activity Tracker App: Is It Difficult to Build It?

 To be precise, the principle of the barometric altimeter is not to measure altitude as such, it's about measuring atmospheric pressure.
 After all, we all know that with increasing altitude, the current atmospheric pressure decreases.

 If we are talking about activity tracker apps, then these sensors are useful to create mobile services for those who prefer mountain sports or, supposedly, who like climbing stairs.

 Sports activity is inevitably associated with sweating, in other words - with an increase in body temperature.
 These data would obviously come in handy for creating a fitness application.
 So why not make use of sensors to determine body heat release?

-Heart rate monitor with optical sensor
+Heart rate monitor with an optical sensor

-Now we’re talking about sensors which measure the heart rate through the skin with a light ray.
+Now we’re talking about sensors, which measure the heart rate through the skin with a light ray.
 By the blood pulsation, the frequency of contraction of the heart muscle is being calculated.
 The best optical pulse meters are traditionally integrated into a wristband.

 These pulse monitors are popular among athletes and fans of outdoor activities.
 And, of course, these devices should work together with a fitness tracker app.

 These sensors are passing weak current pulses through the user's body.
 The resulting indicators are an analysis of the body composition expressed in percent and kilograms (body mass index, a percentage of fat and muscle mass, amount and distribution of fluid in the body, cellular metabolism, and so on).

 Such a sensor is helpful if it is necessary to determine the stress degree by measuring body temperature and sweating.

 Now you have all the information you need about fitness app development.
 It's time to talk about an equally important subject, namely…